A-1 Classified Diver Instructor Course

 Day 4 – Denver Downtown Aquarium dives!!

-• Here’s your chance to apply the techniques you learned in the pool in a saltwater environment at the Denver Downtown Aquarium.
-Once again, you’ll be working in buddy teams and performing several of the skills learned in the swimming pool by roleplaying a person with a disability and being a dive buddy.
+• This is an incredible opportunity for you to apply the techniques you learned in the pool, in a saltwater environment at the Denver Downtown Aquarium.
+As you did in the pool, you’ll be working in buddy teams and performing several of the skills learned in the swimming pool, while roleplaying a person with a disability and being a dive buddy.

 Please note that the starting and ending times are subject to change